Apryed/CSGO-CFG/README.md

 ### Remember
 You can edit the keys by editing the CFG.
 Any changes through Console will be wipe out, so if you make any, just edit the values in the Autoexec CFG, or add it.
-Don't forget to edit the HelpMe.cfg if you modify any Bind.
+Don't forget to edit the HelpMe.cfg if you modify any Bind so you keep track of your own changes.